ivan-sincek/penetration-testing-cheat-sheet/README.md

 Such keywords can be a company name, abbreviations, words that describe your target's services, products, etc.

-After you generate the wordlist, use it with tools such as [Hydra](#hydra), [Burp Suite Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder/using), etc. to crack web login forms.
+After you generate the wordlist, use it with tools such as [Hydra](#hydra), [Burp Suite Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder/using), etc., to crack web login forms.
 P.S.
 Hydra can attack authentication mechanisms on all kinds of services/ports.

 If strong password policy is enforced, passwords usually start with one capitalized word followed by a few digits and one special character at the end (e.g., Password123!).